wikimedia/mediawiki-services-change-propagation/README.md

 npm run install-kafka
 ```

+Apart from the above you need to have a running [Redis](https://redis.io)
+server locally on your machine.

 Before starting the development version of change propagation or running
 test you need to start Zookeeper and Kafka with `start-kafka` npm script.
 To stop Kafka and Zookeeper tun `stop-kafka` npm script.